Get to know us

 He studied music and visual art at Naropa University, has a masters degree in ethnomusicology from the University of Colorado at Boulder and a post-baccalaureate degree in education from the University of Hawaii at Manoa.

 He is a curious lifelong learner and continues to study, practice and learn new things daily.
 You can find on-going examples of his art and music at www.czorn.net.
 Currently, he is co-writing a book with Laurie Faure about contemplative education in primary and secondary classrooms.

 Laurie is a co-founder of The Contemplative Educator.
 She brings her environmental activism and deep commitment to our earth wherever she works.
 She has been involved in outdoor education programs in California, New Mexico and Hawaii.
 Laurie has led trail hikes, garden tours, stream clean-ups, and helped several organizations become involved in Adopt-A-Highway programs.

-As an environmental educator in the classroom for the past fourteen years, Laurie has helped students understand the importance of stewardship and sustainability.
+As an environmental educator in the classroom for the past sixteen years, Laurie has helped students understand the importance of stewardship and sustainability.
 She is a trained mindfulness educator and uses mindfulness practices to help students develop self-awareness that informs their relationships to others and our earth.
 Together with her students, she has planted gardens at every school where she has taught.
 The gardens are contemplative outdoor classrooms where lessons include all content areas, social and emotional learning, peace studies and contemplative inquiry practices.
 View one of her recognized student gardens: The Learning Landscape.